yashjakhotiya/blog/_posts/2021-11-07-moore-penrose-inversion.md

 In this post, let's go all the way back to something as "basic" as linear regression and it's closed form solution through least squares method and try to unearth a couple of linear algebra gems.

 # When explicit formulation failed
 In an ML class, we were told to find out weights to a linear regression problem through least squares method, before we went to gradient descent.
-My first instinct was to use the formulation -
+My first instinct was to use the formulation (derivation in the [slides](https://mahdi-roozbahani.github.io/CS46417641-fall2021/course/15-linear-regression-note.pdf)) -

-$$(X^TX)^{-1}X^T$$
+$$\theta = (X^TX)^{-1}X^TY$$

 But I didn't pass our autograder tests.